 The study of infectious diseases focuses on interactions between infectious agents, their hosts, and the environment that may lead to disease in humans.
 Infectious Diseases and Vaccinology is a multidisciplinary program.
 The curriculum is designed to emphasize the biology and molecular biology of host-pathogen interactions; host immune response to infection associated with protection or pathology, the ecology, evolution, and transmission of infectious agents, methods of laboratory-based surveillance and the epidemiology of infectious diseases.

-The Division of Infectious Diseases and Vaccinology (formerly known as the Division of Infectious Diseases) offers:
+The Division of Infectious Diseases and Vaccinology offers two degrees:

 IDV MPH Graduates 2010 Olivia Chang, Daniel Bohl and Meghan Althoff (from left to right)

 The combination of a solid grounding in infectious diseases, intense training in epidmiology and biostatistics, and mentored international research has prepared me for exactly the type of career I always hoped to pursue.